Sesame Street 4-D Movie Magic

-Sesame Street 4-D Movie Magic (titled Sesame Street Presents Lights Camera Imagination!
-4-D at SeaWorld and Busch Gardens Williamsburg parks, and Sesame Street Film Festival 4-D at Busch Gardens Tampa) is a 4D film theme park attraction located at Universal Studios Japan, SeaWorld San Antonio, formerly at SeaWorld San Diego, Busch Gardens Williamsburg and Busch Gardens Tampa Bay.
+Sesame Street 4-D Movie Magic (known as Sesame Street Presents Lights Camera Imagination!
+4-D at SeaWorld and Busch Gardens Williamsburg parks, and Sesame Street Film Festival 4-D at Busch Gardens Tampa) is a 4D film theme park attraction at located at Universal Studios Japan, and formerly SeaWorld San Diego, SeaWorld San Antonio, Busch Gardens Williamsburg, and Busch Gardens Tampa Bay.
 The attraction, which was made to run at Universal Studios Japan, was later acquired by SeaWorld Parks and Entertainment to run at their Busch Gardens and SeaWorld theme parks.
 In addition, Busch Gardens parks also include multiple other Sesame Street themed attractions, as part of their Sesame Street Forest of Fun/Sesame Street Safari of Fun park areas.
-The attraction contains 4-D effects to go along with the film which include spraying water, bursts of air, leg ticklers and fans.
+The attraction contained 4-D effects to go along with the film which included spraying water, bursts of air, leg ticklers and fans.

 On August 5, 2010, Busch Gardens Tampa Bay announced that Pirates 4-D would return to the Timbuktu Theater.
-There will be three showings of the Sesame Street 4-D Film Festival film followed by three showings of the Pirates film.
+There were three showings of the Sesame Street 4-D Film Festival film followed by three showings of the Pirates film.